 1. Make sure that the organization is being proactive.
 The creation of a HUNT TEAM would be best in this situation but it is understandable to see where companies cannot afford to create a HUNT TEAM due to a lack of resources.
 In those cases, the below policies would be a good starting point:

 a.
-Establish an Incident Response plan,
+Establish a Data Breach Response plan,

 b.
 Identify Sensitive Data and how it is being protected,